Cawhee/LaTeX-Templates/README.md

 I had to write a series of "Reaction Papers" over a book I had to read for class.
 This is just a basic setup for a report that I included my preferred method of doing block quotes in.

 ##MLATemplate.tex
 This is a simple template to set up a paper for MLA style.
-As such margins and indents are set at 1 inch.
-This also include a header with the command `\lastname`, so make sure you set that so that your name can be on every page.
+As such margins are set at 1 inch and parindents at .5in.
+This also includes a header with the command `\lastname`, so make sure you set that so that your name can be on every page in accordance with MLA style.